Dealazer/Arionum-Miner-GPU-Cryptogone/README.md

 Once done, binaries are put in the `rel/`folder.

-Note that `setup_libs.sh` may ask you for your password since it needs to install some packages with `apt-get`
+Note that `setup_libs.sh` may ask you for your password as it needs to install some packages with `apt-get`

 ## Building (Windows)